 While back pain can affect men and women of any age, risks of back pain increase the older we get.
 As we age, wear and tear of the back can lead to pain.
 For this reason, lower back pain can begin anywhere between 30 to 50 years of age.
 The body begins to wear out, fluid between the vertebrae decreases, and spinal discs are more prone to irritation.
 It’s not only vertebrae and discs that are affected by aging, but also muscles.
 We tend to lose muscle tone the older we get, which makes us more susceptible to back injuries.
 It’s always a good idea to strengthen and tone the body all throughout a lifetime in order to prevent injuries and increase health.
 Orthopedic specialists at AICA can not only address lower back pain, but also help ensure you develop muscle tone to keep injuries from happening again.

-If you suffer from debilitating lower back pain, AICA orthopedic specialists are here to help.
+If you suffer from debilitating lower back muscle pain, AICA orthopedic specialists are here to help.
 With the help of high tech imaging services such as MRIs or X Rays, our specialists can provide an accurate diagnosis of the source of lower back pain.
 They then utilize their knowledge and expertise to develop a comprehensive treatment program that addresses your specific pain to get you on the path to recovery and healing.
 Physical therapists can increase range of motion and muscle tone.
 Chiropractors remove spinal misalignments that can cause pinched nerves or muscle tightness.
 Other orthopedic specialists such as spinal specialists or neurologists will also work with you to address nerve function, correct herniated disc pain, or reduce inflammation and joint pain caused by arthritis.
-You are in expert hands at AICA Orthopedics.
+You are in expert hands at AICA Orthopedics in Atlanta.